shunonymous/mirmidivi/README.md

 (n)curses interface is...

-	$ mirmidivi -g curses
+	$ mirmidivi -g curses 2> /dev/null

-Now, mirmidivi opened midi port, so you can see it (named "mirmidivi Input Client (by RtMidi)")
+Now, mirmidivi opened midi port, so you can see it (named "fluidsynth for mirmidivi")

 Serch mirmidivi's port number.

 	$ aconnect -o | grep mirmidivi
-	client 129: 'mirmidivi Input Client (by RtMidi)' [type=user,pid=29865] 0 'mirmidivi       '
+	client 129: 'fluidsynth for mirmidivi' [type=user,pid=29865]
+	    0 'fluidsynth for mirmidivi'

 In this case, mirmidivi's port number is 129.

 OK, Let's send MIDI to mirmidivi!

 	$ aplaymidi -p 129 /path/to/your/favorite/smf/file.mid

+mirmidivi has some options. see `mirmidivi -h`.

 License
 -------